paulrobertlloyd/roadtrip/3-images-and-video/content.md

 ![Thanks to some stubbornly unresponsive images, our thumbnails break.](1.jpg)

+▲ _Thanks to some stubbornly unresponsive images, our thumbnails break._

 Fortunately, there's an easy way to fix this.
 First [discovered by Richard Rutter](http://clagnut.com/sandbox/imagetest/) (an early pioneer of fluid layouts), it involves adding the following rule to images you wish to scale with the layout:

 	img {